Miya Chase - Opening the Door to the Spiritual Side of Yoga

 Interviewed by Tracey Miller

-Miya Chase completed her 500-hour training and is an instructor at YogaLife Institute.
-She is married and lives in Kensington, New Hampshire with her husband and 6-year-old son.
+Miya Chase completed her 300-hour Advanced Yoga Teacher Training at YogaLife Institute.
+She is married and lives in Kensington, New Hampshire with her husband and 7-year-old son.

 When Miya's roommate came home to their California apartment one day with a VCR tape and asked her if she wanted to learn yoga, she said, "Sure, why not?"
 The two started practicing power yoga in front of the TV wearing jean shorts and t-shirts from the local thrift store.

 At the time, yoga was merely exercise for Miya.
 She practiced power yoga at home until she could afford classes then went to a studio so she could get feedback from an instructor.

 Yoga continued to be part of her life for many years.
 When she moved back east she enrolled in a teacher training program at a studio in Dover.
 "It exposed me to many varieties of yoga," she said.